the-senior-dev/sm_solid_js/README.md

 ### Solving the `LSP` violation:

 #### Solution #1

-In our case, becasuse we use `TypeScript` we ensure that at least from the shape perspective the children classes will comply with the `interface` of the `parent class`.
-However we can stil break `LSP` with behaivour, like throwing `exceptions`.
+In our case, because we use `TypeScript` we ensure that at least from the shape perspective the children's classes will comply with the `interface` of the `parent class`.
+However, we can still break `LSP` with behavior, like throwing `exceptions`.
 To avoid it we need to:

 1. Avoid throwing `errors` in `child classes` that `parent classes` do not throw.
-In this class case we can just return 0 instead.
+In this class case, we can just return 0 instead.
 In [GiftProduct](src/priceModule/domain/GiftProduct.ts):

 ```typescript
 import Product from "./Product";